 There are plenty of options for eating in El Tunco El Salvador.
-The cheapest by far are pupusas, the national dish of El Salvador.
+The cheapest by far is pupusas, the national dish of El Salvador.

 Everybody raves about these cornmeal pancakes stuffed with meat and cheese and served with pickled veggies.